Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Our Model and Preliminaries

-where $x^*_{t} = \argmax_{x \in \{x_{1,t}, \cdots, x_{K,t}\}} \theta\tran x$ denotes the context vector associated with the best action at round $t$. \emph{Expected regret} is defined as the expectation of \eqref{eq:regret-def} over the context vectors, the rewards, and the algorithm's random seed.
+\emph{Expected regret} is defined as the expectation of \eqref{eq:regret-def} over the context vectors, the rewards, and the algorithm's random seed.
 We are mainly interested in \emph{Bayesian regret}, where the expectation is taken over all of the above and the prior over $\theta$.